jimmyb0b/action_mailer/README.md

 # action_mailer

 Action Mailer allows you to send email from your rails app!
+WOW!

 Once you've created a new rails app, you can generate the mailer similarly to any other controller.

-	* rails generate mailer new_mailer_name *
+	rails generate mailer new_mailer_name

 Just like other controllers, mailers use methods and views to structure content, but instead of rendering an HTML page, it fires off a email.

 There are essentially 3 methods that make up any email.
 <ul>